“So, tell me a little bit about yourself. What do you do?”

 Now, let’s put it all together:

-I’m in the 12th grade.
+I’m a senior at Central High School with a 3.8 GPA.
 Next year I’ll be attending Babson College and majoring in entrepreneurship.
 I’m known for being resourceful, outgoing, and persistent.

 That’s a strong brand statement.
 Create yours, PRACTICE it, and the next time somebody asks you about what you do, you can start off with something other than “uhhh…”